Wasm Operation

 Replace "Your-Node-Name" with your node name

-After the node starts successfully, you can see your node on BEVM Telemetry.
+After the node starts successfully, you can see your node on GEB Telemetry.

 For Docker installation, refer here.